wxharry/wxharry/README.md

 ### Hi there 👋

 🌱 I’m currently learning Golang and kubernetes.

-I am a rookie.
+🎓 I'm a graduate student in NYU.

-📫 How to reach me: wxh170607@163.com
+📫 How to reach me: wxh170607@163.com/xiaohanwu12@gmail.com

 <!--
 **wxharry/wxharry** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.